arinWald/KaChowEngine/README.md

 - The engine allows users to drag and drop FBX files from anywhere on the hard drive.
 - Users can also drag and drop files to assign textures to GameObjects.

+### Mouse Picking

+Allows the user to select an object by clicking on them in the scene that will be marked in the hierarchy.

+### Frustrum Culling

+The engine only prints in the scene, the objects that are visibles by the game camera.

+### Guizmo

+Implementation of Guizmo that allows the user to transform the position, rotation and scale of an object.

+### Serialization

+implementaion of basic serialization that allowas the user to save and load the scene paramenters.

 ## Windows